Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Introduction

 \begin{corollary} Let $\C \subset \E_{g,\phi}$ be an irreducible component parametrizing classes admitting the same simple decomposition type of length $\leqslant 5$ or being $6$-symmetric.
 Then $\rho^{-1}(\rho(\C))$ is reducible if and only if $\C$ parametrizes pairs $(S,H)$ such that $H$ is $2$-divisible in $\Num(S)$. \end{corollary}

 Note that a class is $2$-divisible in $\Num(S)$ if and only if all coefficients in any simple isotropic decomposition are even, cf. Lemma \ref{lemma:H2div}.

-It is an interesting question whether this last corollary holds in general, that is, without any assumption on the decomposition types.
+It is an interesting question whether this last corollary holds in general, that is, without any assumption on the decomposition types\footnote{This has subsequently been proved in \cite[Thm.~4.2]{kn-JMPA}, i.e., Corollary~\ref{cor:conn} is valid in full generality, without any assumptions on the decomposition types.
+The proof of \cite[Thm.~4.2]{kn-JMPA} is different from our proof of Corollary~\ref{cor:conn}, but still relies on our results on simple isotropic decompositions in \S \ref{sec:bas1}.}.

-A convenient feature of our approach via simple isotropic decompositions is that it enables one to write down efficiently the complete list of all possible decompositions within a given numerical range.
+An interesting feature of our approach via simple isotropic decompositions is that it enables one to write down efficiently the complete list of all possible decompositions within a given numerical range.
 (Note that the datum of such a decomposition prescribes of course the genus, but also the $\phi$-invariant, cf.\ Remark \ref{rem:calcphi}).
 As an illustration of our methods we catalogue all the irreducible components of all the moduli spaces $\widehat\E _{g,\phi}$ with $g \leq 30$ in an appendix; for almost all of them we are able to determine the number of corresponding irreducible components of $\E _{g,\phi}$, as well as unirationality or uniruledness.
-(We will not make use of this list in the present paper.)
-As a further example for low $\phi$, we have, cf. Lemma \ref{lemma:decomp} below:\\ \begin{inparaenum} \item [$\bullet$] $\E_{g,1}$ is irreducible for all $g \geqslant 2$;\\ \item [$\bullet$] $\E_{g,2}$ is irreducible for even $g$ and for $g=3$, has two irreducible components for $g \equiv 3 \; \mbox{mod} \; 4$ ($g >3$) and three irreducible components for $g \equiv 1 \; \mbox{mod} \; 4$;\\ \item [$\bullet$] $\E_{g,3}$ is irreducible for $g \leqslant 8$ and for $g \equiv 2 \; \mbox{mod} \; 3$ and has two irreducible components for $g \not \equiv 2 \; \mbox{mod} \; 3$ and $g \geqslant 9$. \end{inparaenum}

-At the other extreme, our results can also be used to describe the irreducible components of $\E_{g,\phi}$ for the highest values of $\phi$ with respect to $g$.
-Indeed, one has $\phi^2 \leqslant 2(g-1)$ (cf. \cite[Cor.
-2.7.1]{cd}) and there are no cases with $\phi^2 < 2(g-1) < \phi^2 +\phi-2$ (cf. \cite[Prop.
-1.4]{KL1}).
-In the bordeline cases, we obtain:
+We do not make use of this list in the present paper, but this information is needed in our paper \cite{cdgk-mod} on moduli of curves on Enriques surfaces.
+Moreover, the approach to moduli spaces of polarized Enriques surfaces via simple isotropic decompositions also plays a central role in our subsequent work \cite{cdgk-sev} on Severi varieties on Enriques surfaces.